Boyko Borisov: Foreign policy

-Third term as Prime Minister of Bulgaria
+Third term as prime minister of Bulgaria

-After the 2017 parliamentary elections, Borisov became Prime Minister again, beginning his third term in this position.
+After the 2017 parliamentary elections, Borisov became prime minister again, beginning his third term in this position.
 On 27 April, President Rumen Radev handed Borisov the mandate for the forming of Bulgaria's new government.
 Reuters wrote, "Bulgaria's centre-right GERB party signed a coalition agreement on Thursday [4/27/17] with a nationalist alliance that will bring former prime minister Boiko Borisov back to power for his third term since 2009".
 By 2018, foreign direct investment had collapsed to 2% of GDP, or $1.13 billion.
 A number of major foreign companies, including E.ON, Modern Times Group, ČEZ Group, Société Générale and Telenor initiated their withdrawal from the Bulgarian market either due to poor profitability or corruption and government interference.

-In June 2018, a public tender was launched to build the natural gas interconnector link with Turkey.
-Borisov's plan to build a Balkan Gas Hub near Varna aims to ensure competition between Russian gas supplies from TurkStream, Azerbaijani gas and liquefied natural gas (LNG) delivered via Greece.
+In June 2018 a public tender was launched to build the natural gas interconnector link with Turkey.
+Borisov's plans to build a Balkan Gas Hub near Varna aims to ensure competition between Russian gas supplies from TurkStream, Azerbaijani gas and liquefied natural gas (LNG) delivered via Greece.
 However, analyst Vasko Nachev noted that the gas connection to Greece is not linked to any transiting gas pipelines and that the anticipated new delivery routes are "non-existent".

-During a regional summit, Borisov announced that Bulgaria will participate in a joint bid for the 2030 FIFA World Cup and the UEFA Euro 2028 with Serbia, Romania and Greece.
+During a regional summit Borisov announced that Bulgaria will participate in a joint bid for the 2030 FIFA World Cup and the UEFA Euro 2028 with Serbia, Romania and Greece.

 Borisov received Order of the Republic of Serbia in February 2019.
 He thanked the Serbian president in the name of Bulgarian people, promised to further help Serbian EU agenda and the overall relations of the two neighboring states.